EuropeanUniversityFoundation/euf-base/README.md

  Next, follow the steps detailed in the [Install Drupal](#installing-drupal) chapter.

+### ENV variables for Vagrant

+Inside the `.env` file there are many variables that impact the Docker setup, and most are set to sensible defaults.
+Others require some attention:

+  - `PROJECT_NAME` is used to name the machine;
+  - `PROJECT_BASE_URL` is used to define the URL for the site and configuring Apache settings;
+  - `HTTP_PORT` is the port at which the site will be available;
+  - `DB_` variables are used for the database and whatever connects to it;
+  - `COMPOSER_VERSION` sets which composer version to install during provisioning (v1 or v2)
+  - `COMPOSER_AUTH` Github token to be used by composer inside the guest machine.
+  - `MACHINE_TYPE` (experimental) empty / dev / test / prod
+     You can define futher provisioning steps in the Vagrantfile for the different setups

 ### For Windows users

  - Vagrant needs an additional plugin to be installed, called `vagrant-winnfsd`.
 Install it with: `vagrant plugin install vagrant-winnfsd`